mcuellar98/SDC/README.md

 #### Features

 - Header & Hero section
-- About section & footer for the brand unique story and conenctions
+- About Section & Footer for the brand unique story and conenctions
 - Details providing a product overview, style, price and key features
 - Ability to add items to favorite and cart
 - Ability to share items on social media